bhatshriram/zip-scheduler/README.md

 We are customer obsessed and would love for you to show empathy for the customer.
 We also care about an answer that is easy to understand, easy to debug, and easy to extend.

 We value your time and don't expect you to go very far with this problem.
 For example, it is ok to leave TODOs that you would come back to or interesting ideas that you'd consider exploring in the future.
-During the live code review, you will be given a chance to explain your choices and where you would go next with this problem.

 ## Ready for Take Off!

-Feel free to email questions to your recruiter / the engineer who sent you this problem if you have any!
-We're happy to help.